-The significance of finishing inside the 125 for players not already exempt for the following year [through a victory in the previous season for example] is huge, as not only does making the top 125 secure you a spot in the first play off event, The Northern Trust and give you a chance to progress further, but it guarantees you your playing privileges on tour for the following year.
+The significance of finishing inside the 125 for players not already exempt for the following year [through a victory in the previous season for example] would normally be huge, as not only does making the top 125 secure you a spot in the first play off event, The Northern Trust and give you a chance to progress further, but in a regular season it would guarantee you your playing privileges on tour for the following year.

-Every putt, birdie and bogey counts and be prepared for the inevitable heroics and heartbreaks come Sunday as someone either birdies the last three holes to get in at 125 or three putts the last to fall from 122 to 128.
+Still, making the play off’s is a huge money spinner and every putt, birdie and bogey counts.
+Be prepared for the inevitable heroics and heartbreaks come Sunday as someone either birdies the last three holes to get in at 125 or three putts the last to fall from 122 to 128.

-The current ‘bubble boys’ who I am sure we will see plenty of on our screens for the first couple of days at least are Robert Streb and Alex Noren who occupy the last two spots at 124 & 125 respectively, and Austin Cook and Richy Werenski who sit just outside at 126 & 127 [although Cook is exempt for the 19/20 season based on his win at the RSM Classic early in the 17/18 season].
+The current ‘bubble boys’ who I am sure we will see plenty of on our screens for the first couple of days at least are Russell Knox and Charl Schwartzel who occupy the last two spots at 124 & 125 respectively, and Bronson Burgoon and Chase Seiffert who sit just outside at 126 & 127.

 In addition this year there is an added ingredient in play as the season long Wyndham Rewards Bonus comes to a conclusion.